 Up to date and consistent data is essential to understanding the current state of waste and recycling in WA as well as plotting performance outcomes from the past and forward projections and trends into the future.
 Data on the rates of recovery and disposal of solid waste generated in the Perth Metropolitan area are available at the resources section at the bottom of this page.

 What data is collected?

-Waste and recycling data held by the Department of Environment Regulation includes:
+Waste and recycling data held by the Department of Water and Environmental Regulation includes: